openedx/open-edx-proposals/oeps/architectural-decisions/oep-0014-proc-archive-repos.rst

 Specification
 =============

-When a repository under the `edx organization`_ will no longer be maintained by edx Inc. because it is no longer in use by the latest version of the Open edX platform, the following steps should be followed.
+When a repository under the `openedx organization`_ will no longer be maintained by the Open edX community because it is no longer in use by the latest version of the Open edX platform, the following steps should be followed.

-This process is not for repositories that are currently still in use by either the latest version of the Open edX platform or by edX Inc. the company.
+This process is not for repositories that are currently still in use by either the latest release or the master branches of the Open edX platform.
 If a repository is in use, but planned to be removed, it should go through the `deprecation process`_ and when that is completed it can be archived as described by the process below.

 .. _deprecation process: https://open-edx-proposals.readthedocs.io/en/latest/oep-0021-proc-deprecation.html